christianscheible/christianscheible.github.io/index.md

 layout: default
 ---

-I am a data scientist at [StepStone](https://www.stepstone.com/) living in Cologne, Germany.
-Previously, I was a researcher at the [Institute for Natural Language Processing](http://www.ims.uni-stuttgart.de/) (IMS) at the University of Stuttgart.
+I am a data scientist at [Trusted Shops](https://www.trustedshops.com/) living in Cologne, Germany.
+Previously, I worked at [StepStone](https://www.stepstone.de/) and at the [Institute for Natural Language Processing](http://www.ims.uni-stuttgart.de/) (IMS) at the University of Stuttgart.